 While Gregor’s metamorphosis is a tragedy, his death brings a blessing.
 His parents and sister had come to rely on him as their source of income, and hope for future wealth and happiness.
 With their safety net removed, the family is forced to make ends meet.
 Gregor’s father returns to work, and ends up doing better than he feared.
 The family takes a trip away, and the change of scenery helps them realise there is plenty to be hopeful about.
 It turns out prosperity was not beyond their reach, it was just hidden behind some effort and a change in attitude.
 It made me wonder if some things I rely on in my own life are really holding me back.
 Am I playing things safe and settling for average?
 Is the fear of the unknown keeping me from making a wonderful change?
 What happiness and fulfillment might I find if I was willing to risk failure?
 Also, how do bugs climb walls?
 It makes no sense to me.
 Maybe their feet are sticky.

-The Metamorphosis mixes impossible weirdness with inescapable reality, and produces a fun and thought-provoking read.
+The Metamorphosis mixes impossible weirdness with inescapable reality, and produces a thought-provoking read.
 7/10